 If you own unattended property in Washington, you may be at risk of having someone move in without permission, otherwise known as squatting.
 While it may seem illegal, squatters have rights that landowners must be aware of before attempting to evict.
 Additionally, squatters can claim legal ownership of real estate property through Adverse Possession.

-In simpler terms, Adverse Possession is a process that allows squatters to own someone else’s property as long as they meet all seven requirements.
+In simpler terms, Adverse Possession is a process that allows squatters to own someone else's property.
+If they meet all seven requirements, a squatter may file a claim for adverse possession and gain legal ownership.
 These requirements are as follows:

-• The claim must be hostile.
-In this case, “hostile” does not mean unfriendly.
+- Hostile Possession: In this case, “hostile” does not mean unfriendly.
 Rather, hostile means the possession infringes on the rights of the owner, either by mistake or trespassing.
-The key here is that the owner did not give their consent.
+The key here is that the owner did not give their consent and the squatter does not have actual possession of the property.

-• The squatter must live physically on the property for seven years if they have a Color of Title.
-If they do not have one, they must live on the property for 10 years.
+- Continuous Possession: The squatter must live physically on the property for seven years if they have a Color of Title.
+If they do not have one, they must live continuously on the property for 10 years.
+Continuous possession starts over if the squatter leaves the property for an extended period.

-• The occupants must live in a way that is obvious to anyone, not hidden.
+- Notorious Possession: The occupants must live in a way that is obvious to anyone, not hidden.
+It is often times a good faith mistake, an invalid or incorrect deed, or other mistake that interfered with the property ownership.

-• The squatter must pay property taxes for the seven years they occupied the property.
+- Property Taxes: The squatter must pay property taxes for the entire 7-10 years they occupied the property.
+If they missed even one year of property taxes, the clock starts over.

-The last thing a property owner wants is to have someone take legal ownership of their investment; that’s why it’s important to understand Washington’s squatter rights laws so you can better protect yourself.
+If you're a property owner in Washington, the last thing you want is to have someone take legal ownership of your investment; that's why it's important to understand Washington's squatter rights laws so you can better protect yourself.
 Learn everything you need to know about Adverse Possession and how to prevent squatters on your land below.

 Understanding Washington Squatter Rights Law